Leave, out of office and sickness

 ChurchSuite's 'Leave' functionality is part of the Calendar module only and is not accessible from any other part of the ChurchSuite ecosystem.
 Leave is shown on the module's Calendar to help users with event planning and help key staff avoid clashing leave requests. iCal feeds for user leave are also available - see the related article Subscribing to an iCal feed of events, bookings and leave.

 You can add a Leave Setup for each user, which determines how many hours of leave they are entitled to take within the Leave Setup period and the expected working days and hours each day.
-Your users will be unable to submit leave requests of any type unless a Leave Setup is present, covering their leave request dates.
+Your users will be unable to submit leave requests of any type unless a Leave Setup is present covering their leave request dates.

-If leave approval is disabled, leave requests are added as if they had been approved by the user who added them and no approval information is shown in the Calendar module.
+If leave approval is disabled, leave requests are added as if they had been approved by the user who added them, and no approval information is shown in the Calendar module.

-Leave requests for 'Holiday' is the only leave type that is deducted from Leave Setup entitlement.
+Leave requests for 'Holiday' are the only leave type that is deducted from Leave Setup entitlement.
 Leave requests for all other leave types are recorded cumulatively without restriction for each Leave Setup period.
 Several system leave types cannot be edited or removed - Holiday, Out of Office, Working from Home, Maternity Leave, Paternity Leave, Time off in Lieu, Compassionate Leave and Sickness.
 Additionally, through the Calendar Module Options, custom leave types can be added.
 Note that leave requests can only be made if the request includes at least one working day - it is not possible to add leave requests for just non-working days.

 A user with Use permissions for the Calendar module will be able to view/add/edit/delete their own leave; a user with at least Write permissions (inc. Administrators) will be able to view/add/edit/delete leave for any user (subject to their site permissions).

-When adding a leave request, the user is warned if it overlaps with any existing leave previously entered and validation detects if a 'Holiday' leave request takes a user over their Leave Setup allowance (with the option to override).
+When adding a leave request, the user is warned if it overlaps with any existing leave previously entered, and validation detects if a 'Holiday' leave request takes a user over their Leave Setup allowance (with the option to override).

 When adding a leave request, a user can optionally select to add unavailability, covering the full leave request period (even if the date range of working days within that period is shorter).
 If a leave request is subsequently changed, the unavailability will change automatically to match.
 If the leave is subsequently deleted or declined, the unavailability is removed.